wagnerjfr/springboot-rest-mysql/README.md

 ```
 It will take some seconds.

-Run the command below to folow its initialization:
+Run the command below to follow its initialization:
 ```
 $ docker logs docker-mysql
 ```